lookit/lookit-docs/docs/source/researchers-prep-stimuli.rst

 MIT’s standard practice is to provide mp3 and ogg formats for audio, and webm and mp4 (H.264 video codec + AAC audio codec) for video, to cover modern browsers.
-The easiest way to create the appropriate files, especially if you have a lot to convert, is to use the command-line tool `ffmpeg <https://ffmpeg.org/>`__.
-It’s a bit of a pain to get used to, but then you can do almost anything you might want to with audio and video files.
+The easiest way to create the appropriate files, especially if you have a lot to convert, is to use ffmpeg.

 Here’s an example command to convert a video file INPUTPATH to mp4 with reasonable quality/filesize and using H.264 & AAC codecs: